JvanKatwijk/rtlsdr-emulator-sdrplay/README.md

 Use under Windows (or how to run sdr# with the SDRplay)
 -----------------------------------------------------------------------------

-Mapping the gainsetting as used on an RTLSDR 2832 based stick to the more elaborate settings for SDRplay was found to be unsatisfactory.
+Mapping the gain setting as used on an RTLSDR 2832 based stick to the more elaborate settings for SDRplay was found to be unsatisfactory.
 A decent balance has to be found between selecting the gain reduction in the LNA (by choosing an lna state) and the if Gain reduction.